Chapter 35 BWV 65 Sie werden aus Saba alle kommen

 A repeat of the ritornello theme in the higher key of G major leads us to the second and more positive part of the message, although it begins with further condemnation of the unsuitable gifts (bars 25-6).
 But there is no middle section as such, nor any proper reprise of the first one although the oboes make occasional references to it (bars 30-31).
 The aria is composed so as to carry the message in a linear fashion from the initial declaration of unsuitability to a final understanding of what is expected.

 This too is a secco recitative and it expresses a simple metaphor suitable for the understanding of everyone----do not dismiss my heart for it contains the fruit of Your spirit, the gold of faith, the incense of prayer and the myrrh of patience----as I give to You, give Yourself to me that I, in aspiring to heaven, may become the wealthiest man on earth.
 As always, it is neither possible nor sensible to attempt to interpret every note of a melodic line but a few pointers to the detail of Bach′s thinking may be illuminative.
 The movement begins with a plea ----do not despise----at which point the melodic line descends over the interval of a ninth.
 In the second bar it rises to reveal my soul′s Light.
 The word Herz----heart----is given prominence at the beginning of the third bar to be immediately followed by a darker stress upon Demut----humility.
-Thus does the shape of the line follow and colour every nuance in the words.
+Thus does the shape of the line follow and colour every nuance of the words.